rosaan/exinertia/README.md

 1. Clones a React TypeScript template for Inertia.js
 2. Sets up the frontend assets in your `assets` directory
 3. Installs all necessary frontend dependencies using Bun

+### What does `exinertia.setup.routes` do?

+The routes setup task:

+1. Adds `use Routes` to your Phoenix router
+2. Configures Routes in config/config.exs with your router module
+3. Sets up TypeScript definitions generation
+4. Optionally adds Routes.Watcher to your supervision tree for automatic route regeneration

 ## After Installation